hakiminazli/hakiminazli/README.md

 - 🤔 Hope I can make my family proud

 ## What I'm Excited About
-I'm thrilled to join AIA Digital+ and be part of a team that is dedicated to developing innovative solutions.
+I'm happy when I understand and deliver.
 I'm excited to learn from my colleagues and contribute my skills and knowledge to the team.

 Thank you for taking the time to read my introduction.
 Feel free to reach out to me if you have any questions or if you would like to connect.